-h223ModeChange commands the transmitter to change the level of multiplex mode as described in Annex C/H.324, to level 0, level 1, level 2, or level 2 with Annex B/H.223 optional header.
+h223ModeChange commands the transmitter to change the level of multiplex mode as described in Annex C of ITU-T H.324, to level 0, level 1, level 2, or level 2 with Annex B of ITU-T H.223 optional header.

-h223AnnexADoubleFlag commands the transmitter to start or stop the use of double-flag mode of Annex A/H.223.
+h223AnnexADoubleFlag commands the transmitter to start or stop the use of double-flag mode of Annex A of ITU-T H.223.